cdot65/pan-os-upgrade/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is a comprehensive Python-based solution for automating PAN-OS upgrades.
-It's designed to provide network administrators and security professionals with an efficient tool to manage upgrades, configurations, and system checks of Palo Alto Networks appliances.
+This project is a comprehensive solution for automating the complex real-world upgrade workflows for PAN-OS firewalls and Panorama appliances.
+It's designed to provide network administrators and security professionals with an efficient tool to manage upgrades, configuration backups, network snapshots, and system readiness checks of Palo Alto Networks appliances.

 Project Link: [https://github.com/cdot65/pan-os-upgrade](https://github.com/cdot65/pan-os-upgrade)
 Documentation: [https://cdot65.github.io/pan-os-upgrade/](https://cdot65.github.io/pan-os-upgrade/)